University of Minnesota Child Development Center

 Minneapolis, MN 55414

 Como Early Learning Center (CELC) is a non-profit childcare center founded in 1975 by University of Minnesota students from Como Student Community Cooperative, a student family housing complex near the University.
 CCCC is licensed to offer childcare services for children ages 16 months to 5 years.
 It was founded to provide childcare services to the University of Minnesota community.
 To this day, CCCC primarily serves University families, but also offers services to the surrounding community.
-As of December 2011, CELC has completed the quality evaluation process through Parent Aware and received a 4 out of 4 star rating.
+As of December 2011, CELC completed the quality evaluation process through Parent Aware and received a 4 out of 4 star rating.
+Currently, the Como Early Learning Center is in the process of receiving a Parent Aware Rating.

 Basic Sliding Fee Child Care is a county-administered program that may help you pay child care costs if you do not receive MFIP and your income is within program limits.
 Basic Sliding Fee Child Care can help you with child care costs for any combination of: